 When Ava learns about college friend Winnie’s counterfeit bag scheme, she does not intend to get mixed up in it.
 But as she struggles to get the treatment her child needs and time to herself, her she gets involved after all.

 But soon she’s been caught and needs to explain what happened to the police.
 Is she going to be the one left to take the blame?
 I struggled to find compassion for Ava because she came off as self-serving.
 Ultimately, I didn’t care if she got caught or not.

 December 2021 Reese Witherspoon Book Club Pick

 This was one of my least favorite Reese book club picks ever.
-It’s a story about a con-artist named Lucky who is running from the law while trying to cash in the 300 million dollar lottery ticket she bought.
+It’s a story about a con artist named Lucky who is running from the law while trying to cash in the 300 million dollar lottery ticket she bought.

-Flashing between her current scenario and her childhood, I’m clearly suppose to care for her.
+Flashing between her current scenario and her childhood, I’m clearly supposed to care for her.
 Except I never did.
 Instead, I found this book to be dull.
 I easily could have skipped it and almost didn’t finish it.

 September 2020 Reese Witherspoon Book Club Pick

 I wanted to like this book, and I did like parts of it, but overall it just didn’t connect with me.
 It’s part mystery, part fiction, but the writing wasn’t great and I was never truly drawn into the world.
 I almost stopped reading it on numerous occasions.
 I wanted to learn more about the Korean immigrant experience, but sadly, this book was not cutting it.